dasec/hystck/docs/src/generator/hay.rst

         subject: some subject
         content: sample content

+        amount: 1

-Followed by the definition which application should handle this payload and arguments specific to the application.
+Followed by the definition which application should handle this action and arguments specific to the application.

+An action block requires an amount argument that specifies how many actions should be generated with the given parameters.

 **Mail scenario**